woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 ## Conclusion

-In my opinion, Microsofts security products provide already great value if you implement them one at a time.
+In my opinion, Microsoft's security products provide already great value if you implement them one at a time.
 If you start to combine them to solutions for your specific scenarios however, that is when you get the most benefit out of them.